xanderwebs/HTMLmarkup/README.md

 ![Layout](layout.jpg)

-# Grading
+## Grading

+Your code will be graded based on the following criteria:
+- Is it functional?
+- Is it efficient use of code?
-Your code will be graded on whether it is functional, runs efficiently, and is written consistently with the rest of the code base.
+- Is it written consistently with the rest of the code base?